Fartsovka

+Etymology

+The exact origin of the term fartsovka is uncertain, but one account suggests that it was derived from an archaic word from the Odessa dialect of Russian, "forets" (форец): a man who bought cheap items and sold them at dishonestly expensive prices.

+Description

+There were two main sources of purchase of fartsa: from foreigners visiting the Soviet Union, and from contrabandists.
+Fartsovshchiki were mainly young people, as well as people who had the opportunity to closely communicate with foreigners, such as guides, translators, taxi drivers, and prostitutes.

-The vast majority of buyers in the market for goods sold on the black market (in the 1950s and 1960s) were the so-called "Stilyagi".
+The vast majority of buyers in the market for goods sold on the black market in the 1950s and 1960s were the so-called stilyagi.
 Later, in the 1970s and 1980s, everyone who had money and wanted to dress in an original way purchased imported consumer goods or equipment, books, or imported musical records, and resorted to the services of black marketeers.
 During these years, the sources of fartsovka also changed, and the concept itself acquired a broader meaning.
 The main occupation of most of those who were called black marketers became buying through acquaintances who had connections or the opportunity to travel abroad, allowing them to acquire scarce goods and foodstuffs.

-Etymology

-The exact origin of the term "Fartsovka" is uncertain, but one account suggests that it was derived from an archaic word from the Odessa dialect of Russian, "forets" (форец).
-A "forets" was a man who bought cheap items and sold them at dishonestly expensive prices.

-Another possible etymology for the term was the English phrase "for sale", distorted into "forser", referring to the fartsovkas' approach towards foreign, English-speaking tourists.

-Description

-Fartsovki were mainly young people, as well as people who had the opportunity to closely communicate with foreigners, such as guides, translators, taxi drivers, and prostitutes.

-The majority of buyers on the market for the goods in the 1950s–1960s were hipsters.
-Later, in the 1970s–1980s years all those who had the money and wanted different clothes, cosmetics, equipment, books or music, had to use the services of black marketeers.
-During these years, the sources of fartsovy also changed, and the concept itself acquired a broader meaning.
-The main occupation of most of those who were previously called black-marketeers was buying through acquaintances who had connections or the ability to travel abroad.
+A notable fartsovshchik and foreign currency speculator was Yan Rokotov, involved in the Rokotov–Faibishenko case.